magicwenli/mini_internet_project/platform/README.md

 #### Looking glass

 Every container which runs a router pulls the routing table from the FRRouting CLI every 30 seconds and stores it in `/home/looking_glass.txt`.
-You can then simply periodically copy this file from the container (e.g., using `docker cp 1_PARIrouter:/home/looking_glass.txt .`) and make it available to the students for example over a web interface.
+You can then simply periodically copy this file from the container (e.g., using `isula cp 1_PARIrouter:/home/looking_glass.txt .`) and make it available to the students for example over a web interface.

 #### Active probing